Kate Lethbridge-Stewart: Critical reception

 Jemma Redgrave was well received by critics for her portrayal of Kate Lethbridge-Stewart.

-Following her debut in "The Power of Three", Patrick Mulkern of Radio Times welcomed Kate Lethbridge-Stewart as "a wonderful addition" to the show and enthused about Jemma Redgrave's "class-act casting," describing her as "elegant, earnest, warm" and requesting that her character come back regularly.
+Following her initial appearance in "The Power of Three", Kate Lethbridge-Stewart received positive reviews as an endearing character that introduced a less militarized approach to UNIT.
+Patrick Mulkern of Radio Times welcomed the character as "a wonderful addition" to the show and enthused about Jemma Redgrave's "class-act casting," describing her as "elegant, earnest, warm" and requesting that she come back regularly.
 Similarly, Digital Spy reviewer Morgan Jeffery felt that Redgrave "immediately endears herself" as Kate and praised the "lovely moment" that was her reveal as the Brigadier's daughter.
 Neela Debnath, writing for The Independent, thought that the re-introduction of Kate as head of UNIT was "a wonderful way of preserving the Doctor’s relationship with the organisation and Brigadier Alistair Gordon Lethbridge-Stewart."
 The Daily Telegraph reviewer Gavin Fuller agreed that her leading her father's organisation was a "lovely touch" and praised Redgrave's portrayal, stating that he would like to see the character return in the future as well.
-She continued to receive positive critical reception on her later appearances, with Mulkern of Radio Times lauding her "measured, classy performance" in "Death in Heaven".
-Vultures Ross Ruediger described Kate in "The Zygon Invasion" / "The Zygon Inversion" as "sharper and more in tune with the complexities of the changing world than her father [...] ever was" and praised her first instincts of leading and investigating rather than immediately attacking the Zygon rebels.
-For her review of the same episodes, Kaite Welsh of IndieWire felt that the tension between Kate and the Doctor due to their differing approaches was "handled admirably in this two-parter" and added that "Redgrave is at her best when there’s a glint of the zealot about her."
+In his book Doctor Who: An Inner Alien?, Danny Nicol described Kate in her initial appearance as a "sympathetic character" that could herald a "nostalgic return to the good old internationalist UNIT of the 1970s", in contrast to the deteriorated reputation of the organization during Russell T. Davies' tenure as showrunner in the 2000s.
+Likewise, Valeri Estelle Frankel, writer of the book Women in Doctor Who: Damsels, Feminists, and Monsters, found Kate to be an improvement over the "warrior model" embodied by Davies era character Harriet Jones, instead protecting the world with a more subtle approach.